libmapper/libmapper/doc/tutorials/tutorial_java.md

     <sig>.update( <value> )

-So in the "sensor 1 voltage" example, assuming we have some code which reads sensor 1's value into a float variable called `v1`, the loop becomes:
+So in the "sensor 1" example, assuming we have some code which reads sensor 1's value into a float variable called `v1`, the loop becomes:

     while ( 1 ) {